Visa Acquirer Monitoring ProgramMajor Updates Coming in April 2025 Will Transform the Merchant-Acquirer Relationship

 At present, all chargebacks count against your chargeback ratio.
 Even if you refund a dispute to prevent a chargeback, it can still adversely affect your fraud-to-sales ratio and/or dispute-to-sales ratio.
 Plus, like we mentioned above, you will face higher processing fees and penalties if either of those indicators surpass a specific limit.

-VAMP will offer European merchants a way to avoid the restrictions associated with VDMP and VFMP, provided disputes are resolved through designated Visa and Verifi channels.
+The Visa Acquirer Monitoring Program will offer merchants a way to avoid the restrictions associated with VDMP and VFMP, provided disputes are resolved through designated Visa and Verifi channels.
 It will also lead to enhanced fraud coverage across the ecosystem.

 What do these changes mean for Acquirers?

-The VAMP program aims to assist acquirers in managing the levels of risk, fraud, and disputes in their portfolio.
+The Visa Acquirer Monitoring Program program aims to assist acquirers in managing the levels of risk, fraud, and disputes in their portfolio.

 These changes give acquirers more flexibility to manage their overall portfolio.
 It also enhances their ability to manage and maintain effective oversight of individual merchants.